Share This Article

 Ascend- locks in the five-member rollout

 Ascend- confirms that Sung Han-bin, Kim Ji-woong, Seok Matthew, Kim Tae-rae, and Park Gun-wook are not easing into this new configuration.
 They are coming back with a full EP, a pre-release music video, and a concept rollout built to make the lineup change feel like forward motion rather than damage control.
 As reported by Korea JoongAng Daily, the new EP lands roughly three months after the special album Re-flow, which closed the extended endgame of the original project run.
 That fast turnaround tells you WAKEONE wants the market to read continuity, not recovery.
 It also gives the five remaining members a chance to define the post-contract version of ZEROBASEONE before the nostalgia cycle hardens into the only story casual listeners remember.
-For a group trying to keep premium fifth-generation weight, that urgency is the point.
+For a group still trying to hold premium fifth-generation weight, that urgency is the whole point.

 Why this comeback hits harder than a standard comeback notice